 - Negation of liability by the sender

 - Protection of the sender’s intellectual property

-Employers are responsible for the actions of their employees, email disclaimers are a way for companies to protect themselves and prevent unwanted costly lawsuits.
-Email disclaimers are desirable to prevent defamation, unintended contract formation and misdirected emails. a disclaimer acts as a deterrent to sue in relation to the content of the email. it may also exempt a company or business from liability as to the contents of an email.
+Employers are responsible for the actions of their employees.
+This means that innocent mistakes such as sending an email to the wrong person can have serious consequences for the business as a whole.
+Email disclaimers are a way for companies to protect themselves and further, to prevent unwanted costly lawsuits.
+These notices can help prevent defamation, unintended contract formation, and also misdirected emails.
+A disclaimer acts as a deterrent to sue in relation to the content of the email.
+It may also exempt a company or business from liability as to the contents of an email.

 A clear and prominent confidentially disclaimer in an email disclaimer ensures the content of the email is for the intended recipient only and if the email is sent to the wrong recipient the contents should be kept quiet and deleted.
 This ensures the email content will not be misused.

 An email is a written communication and it is possible for a person to enter into a legally binding contract by email.
 The email disclaimer provided shows that an employee does not have required authority to enter into a legally binding contract by email.

-- Protection from Error: If an email is sent in error disastrous consequences could ensue.
+If an email is sent in error disastrous consequences could ensue.
 A proficient email disclaimer can protect against misuse of content and information in the email.

-- Reduce Company Liability: The email disclaimer can reduce the risk of an employer being liable for the acts of its employees if it shown the employer had a clear policy regarding email.
+Using a disclaimer can reduce the risk of an employer being liable for the acts of its employees if it shown the employer had a clear policy regarding email.

 Please note this will not provide complete protection and has yet to be fully tested in the Australian courts.
 However the use of an email disclaimer is fundamental to risk management and best practice for a company.
 A well written disclaimer such as the one provided by Lawpath can go the extra mile in protecting individuals, companies and their information.